Gray countries with texture denote areas of future engagement.

 8,648,962 hectares (33,393 sq. mi.)

-Our solutions to the challenges in the Kazungula Heartland:
+Our solutions to the challenges in the Kazungula Landscape:

 To secure African Wildlife Foundation's support to rebuild a local school, the Sekute community in Zambia set aside 50,000 acres of land for conservation.
 AWF built the Lupani Primary School for students whose families live near the Sekute Conservation Area and has launched an Easements for Education Program so that families who conserve land can afford to send their children to school.
 The program currently supports more than 100 children.
 Meanwhile, vital movement corridors remain open for elephants, big cats, and other wildlife, giving them space to thrive and reducing human-wildlife conflict.